mozilla/firefox-browser-architecture/text/0005-architecture-reviews.md

 ### Multiple Perspectives On Technical Problems and Solutions - John Allspaw - 2017

 Describes how Etsy's architecture review process evolved.
-A solid write-up of the social side of an Architecture Review process in an envronment that is likely closer to Mozilla's than many of the other write-ups.
+A solid write-up of the social side of an Architecture Review process in an environment that is likely closer to Mozilla's than many of the other write-ups.

 > Fundamental: engineering decision-making is a socially constructed activity